 Step 4: Shake it out.

 Give your head a wiggle: Shake the hair, then section it off into manageable parts.

 Step 5: Use the pick on each section.

 Step 6: Finish with a shine spray.

 Form your arms into a capital letter L (to ensure proper distance from your head), and apply a shine spray such as Bed Head by TIGI Headrush Shine Hair Spray.

 Plastic picks are more gentle on hair than metal, making them perfect for finer hair types.
 However, although metal is less gentle, it’s great for thicker hair types that need a sturdier brush to get through the curls.
 It’s best to play around with different ones to see which work best for your particular kind of curl.

 Don’t skip on the moisturizer!
 Make sure hair is well nourished.
-Afro hair can be on the drier side, so invest in some serums (we like Suave Professionals Define & Shine Serum Gel) and make a habit of protecting hair while you sleep via a wrap or bonnet.
+Natural hair is more susceptible to dryness, so invest in some serums (we like Suave Professionals Define & Shine Serum Gel) and make a habit of protecting hair while you sleep via a wrap or bonnet.